hmrc/accessibility/docs/check-your-services-accessibility-before-you-get-a-review.md

 #### Make sure you initialise any details components

-The [details component](https://design-system.service.gov.uk/components/details/) is a native browser control, but is not supported in some older browsers (e.g. IE 11) and some assistive technology (JAWS) without the use of a [polyfill](https://github.com/hmrc/assets-frontend/blob/master/assets/javascripts/modules/details.polyfill.js).
+The [details component](https://design-system.service.gov.uk/components/details/) is a native browser control, but is not supported in some older browsers (most notably IE 11) and some assistive technology (JAWS) without the use of a [polyfill](https://github.com/hmrc/assets-frontend/blob/master/assets/javascripts/modules/details.polyfill.js).

+You can initialise the component by adding the following code in your JavaScript.

+    GOVUK.details.init();

 #### Avoid using tabs